chlehdwon/AI506_Final_Project/README.md

 ### Predict

-You can produce predictions from our model for each task by following commands:
+You can produce predictions from our model for each task with the following commands:

 ```bash:predict.sh
 // Task 1